ajith-ks/Mall-Customer-Segmentation-Data/README.md

 With this project I wish to perform the following tasks 1- How to achieve customer segmentation using machine learning algorithm (KMeans Clustering) in Python in simplest way.
-2- Who are your target customers with whom you can start marketing strategy [easy to converse] 3- How the marketing strategy works in real world
+2- Who are your target customers with whom you can start marketing strategy [easy to converse] 3- How the marketing strategy works in real world.